DetectiveQuack/Quackjs/README.md

+# QuackJS Test api
-# QuackJS Test api, test api for canned responses
+# api for canned responses

 ## Structure
 The route will be dynamically created based on the location of the file